israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 This is a combination of the variable assignment expression and the immediately invoked function (both demonstrated above).

+One neat application for the named variety of this is to make recursive functions more readable, by substituting arguments.callee with your function name.

 **_Code Examples_**
 * **_Named Function_**
 >```